Good Alternatives for When You Can't Find an Internship

 Although it may appear that interning is the best possible way to gain experience, meet new people, and impress colleges, these alternatives are just a fraction of what you could do to reach the same goal.
 Regardless of what you do this summer, whether it’s volunteering at a homeless shelter or picking up trash along the beach, know that as long as you’re passionate about what you’re doing, admission committees will take notice.
 Don’t stress too much about whether it’s more impactful than your next-door neighbor who’s interning at their parent’s law firm—just excel in whatever you choose to do, and most importantly, have fun!

-We know another great use of your free time—try searching for scholarships on CollegeXpress!
+We know another great use of your free time if you don't land an internship—try finding scholarships to apply for on CollegeXpress!

 Like what you’re reading?